The Problem

 Length

-I needed to identify the specific difficulties users encounter when trying to complete the core tasks of the web app.
 For this, I logged time spent, conversion rates, and identified where users were getting stuck.
 Participants are required to complete two tasks:

 - Add a new event to the schedule